-Since the beginning of the business the founders concentrated on the re- upholstery of lounge and dining furniture, manufacturing of upholstered furniture, custom manufacture of upholstered furniture, for domestic applications.
+Gala Upholstery’s services include re- upholstery of lounge and dining furniture, manufacturing of upholstered furniture, custom manufacture of upholstered furniture, for domestic applications and commercial applications.

 Helmut Karl Pultar born (3 January 1940) and Ursula Pultar formerly Hellmann (born October 1937) both migrated from Germany to Australia aboard the Castel Filiche, the ship sailed twice a year to Australia.
 In October 1959 Ursula arrived and in the following year, October 1960 Helmut arrived on the Melbourne shores.
 Helmut remembers being taken by train to Bongilla near Albury Wildonga, where he was placed in hostels for a couple of weeks before moving to Sydney’s Sutherland Shire.
 The couple met in Caringbah, whilst Ursula was a tenant of the Atkins at Port Hacking Road.
 Helmut lived the gypsy lifestyle with four mates including Otto Kuster (an Artist), Verner Nagalschmidt, and Heblerit, he lived at a hostel at the Bannister’s, the Kingsway Cronulla, Helmut reminisces the owner of which later married and moved to Lake Cathy.
 Helmut and Ursula married and had three children Karin, Heidi and Ron.